 Marriage of Nikkolai Aaros and Laurasine Leeise, April 28, 1906

-Current Holdings of State Vital Records owned by the Archives (changes every January):
+Current Holdings of State Vital Records owned by the State Archives (changes every January):

-Current Holding of State Vital Records Less than 100 years old available for in-person use only (changes infrequently):
+Current Holdings of State Vital Records Less than 100 years old available for in-person use only at the State Archives (changes infrequently):

-Note: If official copies are needed, contact the Department of Health, Office of Vital Statistics and Registry at 609-292-4087 to order these records remotely.
+Contact the Department of Health, Office of Vital Statistics and Registry at 609-292-4087 to order these records remotely.

 John Shahol, Burlington County Declaration of Intention #3115